flaskevann/MyS3/README.md

 - Has two types of clients.
 A graphical interface client (Windows only) and a console client.

 See <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots for complete AWS and MyS3 setup.

+### Getting Started

+The GUI client:
+1. Download the ZIP file with the GUI client.
+(This is <code>MyS3.GUI.win-x64.zip</code>)
+2. Unzip it's contents and move the entire folder to <code>C:\Program Files</code>.
+3. Open the folder and double click the EXE file.
+4. Right click on the MyS3 icon down at the taskbar and select to pin it.

+The console client (CLI client):
+1. Download the ZIP-file with the CLI client for your operating system.
+(For Windows this is <code>MyS3.CLI.win-x64.zip</code>)
+2. Unzip the content and move the entire folder to where you want it.
+3. Open a console window / a terminal and change directory to the MyS3's executable.
+4. Type and run <code>MyS3.CLI.exe</code> on Windows or <code>./MyS3.CLI</code> on Linux.
+5. Consider putting your command line arguments in a BAT or SH file when everything works OK.

 ## License